rhys-jmc/zd-search-cli/README.md

 ## Dependencies

-### Inquirer
+### Inquirer.js

-Inquirer provides all the heavy lifting in printing questions and parsing answers.
-The critical reasons for use were the smooth implementation of hierarchical prompts and improved UX.
+Inquirer.js provides all the heavy lifting in printing questions and parsing answers.
+The critical reasons for use were the smooth implementation of hierarchical prompts, error handling out of the box, and improved UX.
 Typing in answers for selection is not a pleasant experience; navigation through directions keys is far more natural.

 ## Potential improvements